dt-cs/IST-402-n8n/README.md

         * `https://zoom-transcript-scraper-423771082043.us-central1.run.app`
     * You will need to deploy your own versions of these scraper functions for the workflow to be operational.

-##  How to Use

-1. Ensure all prerequisites, database tables, and credentials are correctly set up in your n8n instance.
-2. Activate the `Chat agent.json` workflow.
-3. Access the chat URL provided by the `When chat message received` trigger.
-4. Start the conversation.
-You can either:
-    * **Provide a new URL:** "Here is the link to our last planning session: https://zoom.us/..."
-    * **Ask a question:** "What were the action items from the 'Project X' meeting?"